A probabilistic peridynamic framework with an application to the study of the statistical size effect: Cumulative distribution function

 The objective of the multilevel framework is to estimate the expectation of an output variable, in this case, the peak load.
-However, for many industrial applications, engineers are more concerned with the probability of an output variable exceeding a specific value and the cumulative distribution function (CDF) is needed.
-It is possible to obtain the CDF by following the method outlined in \citet{Gregory2017}.
+However, for many industrial applications, engineers are more concerned with the cumulative distribution function (CDF) of the output variable.
+For example, an engineer might be interested in the probability that an output variable exceeds a specific value, or as demonstrated here, the probability that a structure will fail at a load less than or equal to a specific value.
+Computing the CDF is complicated as the multilevel method provides relatively few values on the finest mesh. \citet{Gregory2017} recently outlined a method that makes it possible to obtain the CDF using samples obtained on multiple mesh levels and we follow the same approach.
 The reader is also referred to \citet{Clare2022} for further information.

+\citet{Gregory2017} use the inverse transform sampling method to determine an approximation of the inverse CDF $F^{-1}(u)$, where $u \sim \mathcal{U}(0, 1)$.
+If the CDF $F$ of a random variable $X$ is strictly increasing and absolutely continuous, then there exists a unique value $x \equiv F^{-1}(u)$ for which $F(x) = u$.
+By sorting the samples $\{X^i\}_{i=1,..., N} \sim F$ in ascending order such that $X^1 < X^2 < \cdots < X^N$, a simple consistent estimate for an evaluation to the quantile function of the distribution with CDF $F$ is

+This is a consistent estimate because it converges in probability to $F^{-1}(u)$ as $N \rightarrow \infty$.
+The inverse CDF for the multilevel approximation is then given by

+where $R(X)^i_{\ell}$ is the $i$th ordered statistic of $X_{\ell}$ on level $\ell$.
+The CDF of the multilevel approximation is then given by

+where $\mathbbm{1}$ is the indicator function.
+For a detailed description of this method we refer the reader to \citet{Gregory2017}.

+The empirical CDF and fitted Weibull CDF for the Type 1 and Type 2 problem is illustrated in Fig. \ref{fig:cdf}.
+The $y$-axis represents the percentage of the population that will fail at a load less than or equal to $x$.
+The purpose of this figure is to demonstrate that is possible to use the multilevel framework to obtain the CDF and a discussion of the results is beyond the scope of this paper.
+The reader is referred to \citet{Bazant2017} for further information on the computation of CDFs of structural strength and fatigue lifetime.
+Ideally we would include the CDF obtained using standard MC but this was not possible due to the high computational cost of obtaining samples on the finest level.